 Quality tutorials to install the current version of OS X -- OS X 10.10 "Yosemite" -- using a number of different software tools on a Hackintosh include:

 Install OS X Yosemite on Supported PCs - How to install OS X 10.10 Yosemite on any supported PC from the legendary tonymacx86 using the site's own Unibeast and Multibeast software tools.
 For those interested in more detailed understanding of the process, the same site also provides an installation tutorial using Clover.
-It covers the OS X 10.10.1 update and has hardware recommendations for building your own system, as well.
+It covers the OS X 10.10.1 and 10.10.2 updates and has hardware recommendations for building your own system, too.

 Install OS X Yosemite on PCs with Unibeast and Multibeast 7 - If the "official" guide above to installing OS X Yosemite on your PC with tonymacx86's Unibeast and Multibeast isn't quite what you would like, try these tutorials from MacBreaker complete with extensive screenshots of the entire installation process.